EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

     }
     ```

-3. The EAA Provider sends an `Offer Credential` message to the Organisational Wallet that includes a `Credential Manifest`.
+3. The EAA Provider sends an `Offer Credential` message to the Organisational Wallet containing a Credential Manifest.
 The manifest describes the credentials being offered, in this case Organisational Credentials.
-Organisational Credentials are only issued to Natural Persons who have the appropriate signatory rights.
-Therefore, the EAA Provider's manifest also requires the presentation of an Natural Person Credential to prove the right to request the Organisational Credentials.
+Organisational Credentials are only issued if the applicant has the appropriate signatory rights.
+Therefore, the EAA Provider's Credential Manifest also prescribes the presentation of a Natural Person Credential to prove the right to request Organisational Credentials.

     `Offer Credential` message:
       ```json